turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 a module so it's reusable in other services but we'll stop here.
 It's also worth noting that memoizing at the service layer can lead to unintended consequences since the data we get back might become stale.
 This is particularly problematic when we run code that might last longer than the typical HTTP request/response cycle.
 An example of this might be a report that needs to run in the background and might take several minutes or longer to complete.
 For this reason we should not memoize in this service.

-TODO:
-Show the final code and talk through why it's good.
-(SRP, abstraction, encapsulation) Reveal the facade pattern in use
+Now our code does what it is supposed to do and also looks great.

+As mentioned above developers have utilized the four pillars of OOP to drive the design and organization of code for several decades.
+Over time specific ways of organizing code have become industry standards.
+These are referred to as _design patterns_.

+### Design Patterns

+Design patterns are reusable solutions to commonly occuring problems.
+There are a lot of ruby design patterns that exist to solve all kinds of problems.
+You can find more information on design patterns in ruby in this [blog post](https://bogdanvlviv.com/posts/ruby/patterns/design-patterns-in-ruby.html).
+Let's focus on one design pattern in particular, the Facade pattern.

+### Facade Pattern

+The [Facade pattern](https://bogdanvlviv.com/posts/ruby/patterns/design-patterns-in-ruby.html#facade) is used to provide a single simplified interface for a more complex subsystem.
+Sound familiar?
+We implemented the Facade pattern when we created our `HouseMemberSearch` PORO.
+Using this pattern, We split the large multi-responsibility controller action into several well-tested single responsibility POROS while utilizing abstraction and encapsulation.
+This helped make our code more maintainable, extensible, and testable.
+Pretty fancy!

 ### Checks for Understanding
 * What is declarative Programming?
 * What are the benefits of using local variables rather than instance variables?
-* How does the Law of Demeter help guide our use of POROS?
+* What are the core concepts of the Law of Demeter?
-* What are the benefits of Abstraction in OOP?
+* What is Abstraction in OOP?
-* What are the beneftis of Encapsulation in OOP?
+* What is Encapsulation in OOP?
 * Why are Service objects useful?